damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  ```
 What does include the content of assembly instruction?

-1. Assembly sequence
-    - The set of steps necessary to properly assemblme the product
-2. Part list: is a complete list of all parts needed to build the complete product.
+1. Part list: is a complete list of all parts needed to build the complete product.
     - Item numbers: are based on the assembly structure, that is, the order in which parts are displayed in assembly.
     - Part number or drawing number: which is a reference back to the detail drawing (Refer to the BOM)
     - Description: is usually a part name or a complete description of parts
     - Quantity: is the number of that particular part used on this assembly.
     - Image of each part
+ 2. Needed skills for assembly
+ 3. List of the tools for assembly or disassembly
+    - Mandatory
+       - Allen Key set
+       - Imperial Wrench Set
+       - Etc.
+    - Optional
+       - Laser cutter
+       - Etc.
+ 4. Identifying the mechanical interfaces/atachements to main body ( refer to example of JPL open-source rover)
+ 2. Assembly sequence
+    - The set of steps necessary to properly assemblme the product
  3. Datasheet of components
     - What a component does?
     - How to use the component?